milancurcic/rosenstiel-seminar-2023/slides/momentum.md

 <section>

-*"Model development is initially a thankless task.
+*"Model development initially seems a thankless task.
 You can work on it for years and nobody will see that you're doing anything.
 But once it works and people start using it, you'll get many citations."*

 <p style="float: right; font-style: italic;">—Dr. Ashwanth Srinivasan, 2010</p>
 </section>